anirudhvenk/rudh-blog/_posts/2021-06-28-bread-and-butter.markdown

 ```

 <br>
-Now, here is each way to write a infinite loop in the same languages above! 🙂
+Now, here is the shortest way to write a infinite loop in each of the same languages above! 🙂

 #### C
 ```c